Dotneteer/spectnetide/Documentation/Z80Assembly/Z80AssemblerReference.md

 ```

 ## Expressions

-The Z80 assembler has a rich syntax for evaluating expressions.
-You can use operands
+The __SpectNetIde__ assembler has a rich syntax for evaluating expressions.
+You can use the very
+same syntax with the `#if` directives, the Z80 instructions, and the compiler statements.

-and operators just like in most programming languages.
-Nevertheless, the __SpectNetIde__
+You can use operands and operators just like in most programming languages.
+Nevertheless,
-implementation has its particular way of evaluating expressions:
+the __SpectNetIde__ implementation has its particular way of evaluating expressions:

 * Expressions can be one of these types:
   * *Booleans* (`true` or `false`)